-One account that is treated differently than other accounts in some respects is The O'Neil Family Foundation.
-The family of Thomas F. O'Neil, Jr., a portfolio manager for Adviser, first endowed the Foundation in 2008 and has made further contributions over the years.
-Thomas O'Neil's wife serves as President of the Foundation, and his three sons serve as Vice Presidents.
-Thomas O'Neil serves as a Vice President and also as the Treasurer of the Foundation.
-The Foundation is considered a client of the firm, so that all trading activity and cash flow of the Foundation can be tracked precisely with complete transparency.
-No O'Neil family member receives any compensation in his/her capacity as trustee of the Foundation, and Adviser does not charge a fee to the Foundation because that would amount to direct or indirect compensation to Thomas O'Neil in his capacity as Adviser.
-The Foundation is custodied at a broker-custodian (Merrill Lynch) in a manner similar to our other clients and the Foundation's trading is aggregated with other clients that have the same directed broker.
+One account that is treated differently than other accounts in some respects is the Family Foundation of a portfolio manager of Adviser.
+The family of the portfolio manager first endowed the Foundation in 2008 and has made further contributions over the years.
+The Foundation is considered a client of the firm, so that all trading activity and cash flow of the Foundation can be tracked with complete transparency.
+Adviser does not charge a fee to the Foundation because that would amount to direct or indirect compensation to the portfolio manager in his capacity as Adviser.
+The Foundation is custodied at a brokercustodian in a manner similar to our other clients and the Foundation's trading is aggregated with other clients that have the same directed broker.
 The Foundation does hold some securities not held by other clients that came from stock contributed to the Foundation in the form of charitable gifts to increase the Foundation's assets.
-In their capacity as President and Treasurer of the Foundation (not in Thomas O'Neil's capacity as Adviser), Thomas O'Neil and his wife have signatory power over the Foundation's account, which is necessary since under IRS regulations.
-The Foundation must gift at least 5% of the Foundation's assets each year to charitable organizations.
+The Foundation also holds non-model stocks that the portfolio manager purchased with the objective to enhance the long-term return of the Foundation.